-Kim Slater Thrills Pupils on World Book Day
+Kim Slater World Book Day Visit to Prep School

 The Prep School celebrated World Book Day on Thursday 2nd March with an amazing visit from award winning author Kim Slater.
 Kim’s first novel, Smart, was one of our most popular Book Club choices for Form 1 and 2 fifteen months ago, so many of our Form 2 and Lower 3rd Book Club readers had already read that novel and were very excited to read her new book, A Seven Letter Word.